Connect macOS to Linux via SSH

 and check to make sure that only the key(s) you wanted were added.

 As the command output suggested, verify that you can login to your server.
 You can verify that your public key was added to: ~/.ssh/authorized_keys.
 The ssh-copy-id command with create the directory/file if it didn’t already exist.
 If you already have an authorized_keys file, it will just add the key to it.
 BTW, the ssh-copy-id command didn’t exist on older versions of macOS.
-I am using macOS Big Sur.
+I am using macOS Sonoma.
 It’s been around now for the last several macOS versions.

 At this point, you should be able to login to the server without using a password: